lhcb/starterkit-lessons/second-analysis-steps/simulation-dkfiles.md

 The bottom part of the decay file specifies the decay itself:
 This DecFile defines a signal `D*+` which decays 100% to `D0` `pi+`, and the D0 in turn decays 100% into `K-` `pi+`.
 Important is the definition of "MyD0".
 If the decay was to "D0" rather than "MyD0", the D0 would decay via all of the decay modes implemented in DECAY.DEC.
-The final part of each decay is the actual physics model used - in this case "VSS", the generic matrix element for vector to scaler-scaler transistions, and "PHSP", which is phase space only (matrix element = constant).
-Note that with PHSP the daughters are completely unpolarized - for anything other than (spin 0) to (spin0 spin0) this will get the angular momentum wrong!
+The final part of each decay is the actual physics model used - in this case "VSS", the generic matrix element for vector to scaler-scaler transitions, and "PHSP", which is phase space only (matrix element = constant).
+Note that with PHSP the daughters are completely unpolarized - for anything other than (spin0) to (spin0 spin0) this will get the angular momentum wrong!